web2py/py4web/docs/chapter-07.rst

      - pydal.adapters.mssql.Vertica

 the uri string is then parsed in more detail by the adapter itself.
-An updated list of adapters can be obtaind as dictionary with
+An updated list of adapters can be obtained as dictionary with

 .. code: python